Introduction

 To enable javadoc for your plugin add the following to your

-<project> [...] <build> [...] </build> <reporting> <plugins> <plugin> <groupId>org.apache.maven.plugins</groupId> <artifactId>maven-javadoc-plugin</artifactId> <version>3.7.0</version> <configuration> <minmemory>128m</minmemory> <maxmemory>512</maxmemory> ... </configuration> </plugin> </plugins> [...] </reporting> [...] </project>
+pom.xml<project> [...] <build> [...] </build> <reporting> <plugins> <plugin> <groupId>org.apache.maven.plugins</groupId> <artifactId>maven-javadoc-plugin</artifactId> <version>3.12.0</version> <configuration> <minmemory>128m</minmemory> <maxmemory>512</maxmemory> ... </configuration> </plugin> </plugins> [...] </reporting> [...] </project>Check the documentation about the plugin's

-goal for the advanced configurations. - Maven JXR Plugin
+javadoc:javadocgoal for the advanced configurations. - Maven JXR Plugin

-To enable source code cross-references add the following to your
+To enable source code cross-references, add the following to your

-<project> [...] <build> [...] </build> <reporting> <plugins> <plugin> <groupId>org.apache.maven.plugins</groupId> <artifactId>maven-jxr-plugin</artifactId> <version>3.3.1</version> </plugin> </plugins> </reporting> [...] </project>
+pom.xml<project> [...] <build> [...] </build> <reporting> <plugins> <plugin> <groupId>org.apache.maven.plugins</groupId> <artifactId>maven-jxr-plugin</artifactId> <version>3.3.1</version> </plugin> </plugins> </reporting> [...] </project>Check the JXR configuration page for the possible configuration parameters.